 - Go to Chase Portal and search for the flights you found that have a great cash price – consider booking with the Chase Portal

 - No great deals?
 Go directly to the airline program’s website (Southwest, United, etc.) if you found flights you like.
-See what their rewards cost is.
+See what the cost of their reward is.

 - If you cannot find anything or don’t see great value, go to JuicyMiles.com – get a 5-day pass for $10 and do a few searches (one-way, roundtrip, various dates, etc.).
 See if the tool finds any great redemption options.

-- Survey your options and value – (share rough idea what’s a good value for domestic, int’l and CUR redemptions vs. Chase Partner)
+- Survey your options and value – (share rough idea what’s a good value for domestic, international and CUR redemption vs. Chase Partner)